mickelson/attract/Readme.md

 **LAYOUTS:** Attract-Mode's layouts are located in the "layouts" directory.
 Each layout gets its own subdirectory.
-Attract-Mode's native layouts are made up of a squirrel script and related resources.
+Attract-Mode's native layouts are made up of a squirrel script (a .nut file) and related resources.
 See [Layouts.md][] for more information on Attract-Mode layouts.

 Attract-Mode can also use layouts made for the [MALA frontend][malafe.net].
 To use a MALA layout in Attract-Mode, copy the MALA .mll file and related resources into a new subdirectory of the Attract-Mode "layouts" directory.
 After doing this you should be able to select the MALA layout when configuring a Display in config mode.

 **PLUG-INS:** Plug-ins are squirrel scripts that need to be placed in the "plugins" subdirectory of your Attract-Mode config directory.
 Available